decisionmechanics/LT4655/README.md

 These materials are for the exclusive use of those attending course 4655.
 They must not be used for any other purpose.

-## Exercise manual

-The exercise manual can be viewed by launching Firefox (http://localhost:8888).

 ## Code

-Sample, exercise and solution files are located in `/home/user/course/load/`.
+Exercise, solution and notebook files are located in `/home/user/course/load/`.
 They are organized by module.

+Visual Studio Code and PyCharm are both installed.

+JupyterLab (for running the `.ipynb` notebook files) is available via Firefox (http://localhost:8888).

 ## Packages